 Entry Banner (image courtesy of NK Artography)

-Sarah Horowitz-Thran would later note, this was probably the first time in the city’s history of award ceremonies in which “when someone asks you what you’re wearing, they don’t mean your outfit.”
+In a town that’s no stranger to glitzy, grandiose award ceremonies, the Art and Olfaction Awards curtailed any pretension through an irreverent light-heartedness.
+The atmosphere was amiable, and an on-stage drummer who issued drum rolls for each award presented rendered the ceremony playful.
+Furthermore, the award itself was that of a quirky golden pear—the design pitched perfectly between elegant and hilarious.
+As perfumer, Sarah Horowitz-Thran would later note, this was probably the first time in the city’s history of award ceremonies in which “when someone asks you what you’re wearing, they don’t mean your outfit.”
 With nineteen finalists and just four awards given, the competition was tight, yet geniality reigned throughout.
 It was as if that tired platitude, “everyone’s a winner,” was granted real legitimacy by design.

-helpful delineation to guide submissions.
+With award categories split between “Independent” and “Artisan,” the Institute provided a helpful delineation to guide submissions.
 The independent category reflected smaller, privately held companies in which a central figure—the perfumer or creative director—played a crucial and largely hands-on role.
 Conversely, the artisan category pertained to companies helmed by the perfumer, in which they handled all production, marketing, and general labor alone.
 Whereas the independent entry might see wider distribution and a larger production, the artisan entry was designated as an autonomous affair.
 Despite this difference, both categories carried the same refrain: that creative, expressive perfumery is alive and well outside of the precincts of the corporate world of mass-production.

 Bruno Fazzolari (image courtesy of NK Artography)